 We all get the same number of hours in a day, a week, and a year.
 So, why does it seem like some people have it all together and are achieving non-stop?
 Free to Focus looks at the idea of, rather than making more time, using the time we have more wisely.
 With strategies for efficiency and helpful worksheets for building your own plan, Hyatt offers a blueprint for succeeding at work and in life.

-The book has 9 main tips for helping you redefine your goals and figure out what is working best for you.
+Free to Focus has 9 main tips for helping you redefine your goals and figure out what is working best for you.
 Some key concepts include creating a clear project vision, carving out distinct morning and evening rituals, and discovering your “freedom compass” by placing tasks and responsibilities into a range of zones: desire, distraction, disinterest, drudgery, and development.

 Chances are, you’re already on track to higher productivity, it’s just about being intentional and finding your path to better time management and greater focus.